-Note: this post contains frank discussion of mental health including suicidal ideation.
+Note: this post contains frank discussion of mental health issues including suicidal ideation.

 ‘Where was my orgasm?’

-I forced myself eventually, with painful and dry results.
+I forced myself to try it eventually, with painful and dry results.
 It felt like I was hate-fucking myself.
-And if you’ve ever masturbated for more than half an hour without any tangible results (excluding webcam performers, you do whatever you do and I support you!), you’ll know it’s not just frustrating.
+And if you’ve ever masturbated for more than half an hour without any tangible results (excluding webcam performers – you do whatever you do and I support you!), you’ll know it’s not just frustrating.
 It’s devastating.
 Where was my orgasm?
 When could I expect it back?
 And was my hand permanently in this witchy claw shape now?

 ‘I tried all the physical things one can try, including an ill-fated self-choking incident…’

 What I found out from the internet while trawling for a quick fix (some kind of magical lube, I was hoping), was that this was not uncommon.
 Everyone from medical professionals to women’s magazines were telling me that yes, lowered libido, dryness and inability to climax were all side effects of the meds I was on.
 And the best way to combat these issues?
 Change the meds, come off them completely, or just learn to live with it.
 None of which I was in any position to do.
 Imagine having to choose between crying with relief or crying all the goddamn time?
 Incidentally, I couldn’t even cry about the whole mess, since the pills had taken away my tears, along with my sadness.
 I wish someone had told me that it does get better, with time.
 It wouldn’t have been 100% true, but it would have probably stopped me watching increasingly horrific (morally for a feminist, not legally!) pornography in an attempt to get turned on, or even just slightly wet without a bucket of lube permanently under the bed.